 Focus on local businesses that you frequently visit.
 It’s generally advised to visit the businesses in person rather than sending an e-mail or call.
 Try to stay away from contacting large corporations.
 This is usually a long and cumbersome process.

 This missionary fundraising idea works best in tight-knit communities in which you’re an active member.

 Green fundraisers are increasingly popular.
 As a result, there are many ways for you to go green with your fundraising.

 The number of mobile phone users in the world passed almost the 3.8 billion mark by 2021.
 Humans toss millions of cell phones each year in favor of newer technology—and all those discarded phones may be taking a toll on the environment.
-Your fundraiser can enable people to not throw their phone way.
-Collect as many old cell phones and chargers as you can, and then send all the materials to programs such as ProjectKOPEG, Recycle Place or Wireless Fundraiser, which can sometimes pay $150 per phone and will make sure everything recycled and not wasted.
+Your fundraiser can enable people to not throw their phones away.
+Collect as many old cell phones and chargers as you can, and then send all the materials to programs such as ProjectKOPEG, Recycle Place, or Wireless Fundraiser, which can sometimes pay $150 per phone and will make sure everything recycled and not wasted.

 This is a hassle-free offline addition to your online campaign that can bring in funds, help your neighbors, and help the environment.